-Moreover, despite his avowed hostility to WSC, Rawls himself endorses many central aspects of the traditional welfare state.
-For example, Rawls is committed to policies such as universal health care and disability cover which are very much part of the traditional range of policies associated with ex post WSC approaches.
-It would be difficult to see how such traditional "welfare state" functions of redistributive ex post social insurance could be replaced with analogous ex ante policies.
-So, insofar as Rawls wishes to give the label "property-owning democracy" to the set of socioeconomic institutions which would realize the two principles of justice, one must thereby conclude that such a POD needs to contain many elements which replicate, rather than in all cases replacing, significant elements of the traditional welfare state.
+healthcare and disability cover which are very much part of the traditional range of policies associated with ex post WSC-approaches.22 It would be difficult to see how such traditional 'welfare state' functions of redistributive ex post social insurance could be replaced with analogous ex ante policies.
+So, insofar as Rawls wishes to give the label 'property-owning democracy' to the set of socio-economic institutions which would realize the two principles of justice, one must thereby conclude that such a POD needs to contain many elements which replicate, rather than in all cases replacing, significant elements of the traditional welfare state.

-Thus, for a number of reasons, one should be cautious with regard to Rawls's overly schematic typology of "regime types."
+Thus, for a number of reasons, one should be wary of Rawls's overly-schematic typology of 'regime-types'.
 POD and WSC are not simple rivals, each with its own indivisible internal coherence.
 Rather, each of these Rawlsian regimes represents an amalgam of possible policies.
-Accordingly, plausible policy menus will typically draw from across these Rawlsian regimes, and the adoption of elements of a property-owning democracy need not involve the wholesale rejection of traditional welfare state mechanisms.
+Accordingly, plausible policy menus will typically draw from across these Rawlsian regimes, and the adoption of elements of a property-owning democracy need not involve the wholesale rejection of traditional welfare-state mechanisms.

-This point about the fuzzy borders between POD and WSC connects to a related point about political strategy, with regard to the process of political change and the transformation of socioeconomic regimes.
-Taking, as an example, the problem of securing the fair value of the political liberties, it is significant that type-(iii) policies can be advocated for enactment under near-to-current conditions, rather than making sense only given the thoroughgoing "regime change" that would be involved in full enactment of a POD.
-We need not necessarily think that there is no hope of reducing the influence of money in politics until we can achieve an egalitarian reordering of the productive relationships of our economies.
-Given this, insofar as we endorse principles of justice that are broadly similar to those identified by Rawls, we may welcome the "fungibility" of the set of policies characteristic of a POD, as holding out the hope that some of the aims of a POD, in terms of achieving and securing social justice, can be achieved within the constraints of (something like) WSC.
+This point about the fuzzy borders between POD and WSC connects to a related point about political strategy.
+Taking, as an example, the problem of securing the fair value of the political liberties, it is significant that 'type-(3)' policies can be advocated under near-to-current conditions, rather than making sense only given the thoroughgoing 'regime change' that would be involved in full enactment of a POD.
+We need not think that there is no hope of reducing the influence of money in politics until we can achieve an egalitarian reordering of